Framework-R-D/phlex-design/doc/introduction.rst

 Guide to Reading This Document
 ==============================

-This document is intended to convey Phlex's conceptual design in :numref:`Chapter %s <conceptual_design:Conceptual design>`, with supporting material in :numref:`Chapter %s <supporting_design:Supporting design>`.
+This document is intended to convey Phlex's conceptual design without delving into implementation specifics.
+We therefore adopt a set of high-level abstractions that model the data-processing the framework will perform.
-Preliminary remarks are presented in :numref:`Chapter %s <preliminaries:Preliminaries>`, in which we discuss the formal ingredients to the conceptual design.
+These ideas are discussed in :numref:`Chapter %s <preliminaries:High-Level Abstractions>`, which summarizes well-known mathematical concepts already used in the computing industry.
+From there, we discuss the conceptual design itself in :numref:`Chapter %s <conceptual_design:Conceptual design>`.

 .. only:: conceptual_design_only

    Appendices are provided that give definitions (:numref:`Appendix %s <appendices/definitions:Definitions>`) and list stakeholder requirements (:numref:`Appendix %s <appendices/requirements:Framework Requirements>`).

 .. only:: not conceptual_design_only

+   Supporting material is presented in :numref:`Chapter %s<supporting_design:Supporting design>`.

    Appendices are provided that give definitions (:numref:`Appendix %s <appendices/definitions:Definitions>`), list stakeholder requirements (:numref:`Appendix %s <appendices/requirements:Framework Requirements>`), present supported platforms (:numref:`Appendix %s <appendices/platforms:Supported Platforms>`), and discuss Phlex deployment (:numref:`Appendix %s <appendices/deployment:Deployment>`).